Sleep, Trauma, and Emotional Processes (STEP) Program

 Project PIRATE

-The purpose of this research project was to assess law enforcement/police interaction experiences and fear response in primarily racial and ethnic minority individuals.
-Various psychological measures and response patterns were measured to identify relationships between key variables.
-The findings from this study may be used to inform policy and training for law enforcement in order to reduce fatalities resulting from police interactions.
+This project assessed law enforcement interaction experiences and fear responses among primarily racial and ethnic minority individuals.
+Psychological measures and response patterns were analyzed to identify relationships between variables and inform policy and training aimed at reducing fatalities during police interactions.

 Project CASS 3.0